1033487096/1033487096/README.md

 - 👋 Hi, I’m @1033487096 Juan Pablo Gutierrez.
 - 👀 I’m interested in programming and computing.
 - 🌱 I’m currently learning engineer and computer science.
-- 💞️ I’m looking to learn all about software/hartware and beyond(like aerospace engineering).
+- 💞️ I’m looking to learn all about software/hartware and beyond like aerospace engineering.
 - 📫 How to reach me?, To reach me, just send me a email to juanpablo.1033487096@gmail.com

 <!---